ktaranov/sqlserver-kit/Utilities/README.md

 Free version: Yes<br/>
 Price: No

-With SQL Statistics Aggregator you can:
- - aggregate IO statistics to identify problem tables
+ - Aggregate IO statistics to identify problem tables
- - correlate disk activity with query plan nodes
+ - Correlate disk activity with query plan nodes
- - compare runs of a query over time
+ - Compare runs of a query over time
- - export and import results for easy collaboration
+ - Export and import results for easy collaboration

 ## SQL Backup Status Reporter <a id="sql-backup-status-reporter"></a>
 Download page: [SQL Backup Status Reporter]<br/>
 Release date: 2015-08-07<br/>
-Support Version: 2000/2005/2008/2008R2/2012<br/>
+Support Version: 2005/2008/2008R2/2012<br/>
 Author: Idera<br/>
 Free version: Yes<br/>
 Price: No

-With SQL Backup Status Reporter you can:
- - quickly identify databases which have not had backups
+ - Quickly identify databases which have not had backups
- - view backup history including the backup date and type
+ - View backup history including the backup date and type
- - have simplified grid view for easy sorting and navigation
+ - Have simplified grid view for easy sorting and navigation
- - identify full and differential backups for many databases
+ - Identify full and differential backups for many databases

 ## SQL Integrity Check <a id="sql-integrity-check"></a>
 Download page: [SQL Integrity Check]<br/>
 Release date: 2013-08-26<br/>
-Support Version: 2000/2005/2008/2008R2/2012<br/>
+Support Version: 2005/2008/2008R2/2012<br/>
 Author: Idera<br/>
 Free version: Yes<br/>
 Price: No

- - easily run a CHECKDB for any database on-demand
+ - Easily run a CHECKDB for any database on-demand
- - view integrity check results to identify corruption
+ - View integrity check results to identify corruption
- - routinely verifies when last check was performed
+ - Routinely verifies when last check was performed
- - receive alerts when databases are due for checks
+ - Receive alerts when databases are due for checks
- - do not need to write and maintain scripts
+ - Do not need to write and maintain scripts

 ## SQL Job Manager <a id="sql-job-manager"></a>
 Download page: [SQL Job Manager]<br/>
 Release date: 2012-03-19<br/>
-Support Version: ???<br/>
+Support Version: ?<br/>
 Author: Idera<br/>
 Free version: Yes<br/>
 Price: No